shushantkumar/DjangoImage/README.md

 # DjangoImage

-Image get and post request working taking image and processing and returning the detailed score of each alphabet
+Image get and post request working<br>
+taking image and processing and returning the detailed score of each alphabet